 The Pangkajene Islands (Pangkep) Regency, located in South Sulawesi Province, has a coastal area of strategic importance characterized by a group of small islands stretching from north to south [5].
 This geographic layout presents considerable opportunities for developing sectors such as marine activities, fisheries, marine tourism, and the utilization of other coastal resources.
 However, increased human activities in this coastal region, including urbanization, fisheries, and maritime transportation, have heightened environmental pressures, endangering habitat health and worsening water pollution [6].

 The coral reef ecosystem in Pangkep includes a wide range of ecological functions, acting as an essential buffer for the survival of various marine organisms, including meiofauna communities that live in the sediments between coral structures.
 Meiofauna are defined as small invertebrates that can pass through a sieve of 500–1000 µm but are retained by a 32 µm sieve [7][8].
 These organisms typically inhabit the spaces between sediment particles from the littoral zone to the deep sea, including groups such as Nematoda, Copepoda, Turbellaria, and Tardigrada.
 Meiofauna are vital to the benthic ecosystem cycle through their roles in organic matter decomposition, nutrient recycling, and microbial population control, while also providing an energy source for higher-level consumers [3].
-Their biological traits, including short life cycles and limited mobility, make meiofauna sensitive indicators of environmental quality changes [9].
+Their short life cycles and limited mobility also make them sensitive indicators of environmental change [9].

 Despite their ecological importance, research on meiofauna communities within Indonesia's coral reef ecosystems remains limited.
 Studies conducted between 2007 and 2012 in the Pangkajene Islands mainly focused on parameters such as coral cover, reef fish communities, and macrobenthos.
 Investigations specifically targeting meiofauna communities only began after 2012, leading to limited information about their community structure, spatial distribution, and ecological roles within coral reef systems.
 Coral reefs in this region develop on complex geological structures and include various types, such as fringing and patch reefs, characterized by high hard coral diversity, with at least 98 species identified, mainly Porites cylindrica [10][11].
 The spaces between corals often contain unconsolidated carbonate sediments caused by bioerosion and physical damage to the skeletons of calcareous organisms [12][13][14], which can serve as potential habitats for meiofauna communities.